biolab/orange2/docs/reference/rst/Orange.feature.selection.rst

     with FSS     0.940

-We can do all of  he above by wrapping the learner using
-<code>FilteredLearner</code>, thus
-creating an object that is assembled from data filter and a base learner.
+We can do all of  he above by wrapping the learner using :class:`~Orange.feature.selection.FilteredLearner`, thus creating an object that is assembled from data filter and a base learner.
 When given a data table, this learner uses attribute filter to construct a new data set and base learner to construct a corresponding classifier.
-Attribute filters should be of the type like
-<code>orngFSS.FilterAboveThresh</code> or
-<code>orngFSS.FilterBestN</code> that can be initialized with the
-arguments and later presented with a data, returning new reduced data set.
+Attribute filters should be of the type like :class:`~Orange.feature.selection.FilterAboveThreshold` or :class:`~Orange.feature.selection.FilterBestN` that can be initialized with the arguments and later presented with a data, returning new reduced data set.

 The following code fragment replaces the bulk of code